ibm-cloud-docs/assistant-data/backup.md

 - When you create a backup by using this procedure, the backup includes all of the assistants and skills from all of the service instances.
 Meaning it can include even skills and assistants to which you do not have access.
 - The access permissions information of the original service instances is not stored in the backup.
 Meaning original access rights, which determine who can see a service instance and who cannot, are not preserved.
+- You cannot use this procedure to back up the data that is returned by the search skill.
+Data that is retrieved by the search skill comes from a data collection in a {{site.data.keyword.discoveryshort}} instance.
+See the [{{site.data.keyword.discoveryshort}} documentation](/docs/discovery-data?topic=discovery-data-backup-restore) to find out how to back up its data.
-- If you back up and restore or otherwise change the {{site.data.keyword.discoveryshort}} service that your search skill connects to, then you cannot retore the search skill, but must recreate it.
+- If you back up and restore or otherwise change the {{site.data.keyword.discoveryshort}} service that your search skill connects to, then you cannot restore the search skill, but must recreate it.
 When you set up a search skill, you map sections of the assistant's response to fields in a data collection that is hosted by an instance of {{site.data.keyword.discoveryshort}} on the same cluster.
 If the {{site.data.keyword.discoveryshort}} instance changes, your mapping to it is broken.
 If your {{site.data.keyword.discoveryshort}} service does not change, then the search skill can continue to connect to the data collection.
 - The tool that restores the data clears the current database before it restores the backup.
 Therefore, if you might need to revert to the current database, create a backup of it first.
 - The target {{site.data.keyword.icp4dfull_notm}} cluster where you restore the data must have the same number of instances as the environment from which you back up the database.